 In addition to robust attainment data, Star™ gives me relative progress information, which allows me to see instantly how children are progressing compared to all children using Star™ in the UK who started the year at a similar point.
 This is similar to the DfE ‘value added’ measure, in that it groups children according to prior attainment, and judges their progress against an average for the group.
 This was I can see how much progress my ‘high flyers’ are making when compared to all the other ‘high flyers’ in the system.
 So very powerful.

 All in all, I believe we have as good an assessment system for reading and maths as is possible in these times.
 My teachers have more information than they’ve ever had on learning and progress, and have a lower workload.
 Children, parents and governors have robust information given to them when we need to, and I have more confidence in my judgements of how my school is performing.

 Learn more about The robust Assessment System which Gary Alexander talks about.
 Click here to download the Assessment Guide.

 Deputy Head Teacher

 Gary Alexander has been working in education in the UK and abroad for 17 years.
-He is currently Deputy Head Teacher at a large, successful primary school in East Sussex, where he leads on teaching learning and assessment.
+He is currently Deputy Head Teacher at Battle & Langton CE Primary School in East Sussex; a large and successful school where he leads on teaching learning and assessment.
 He is interested in all things educational, but has a particular interest in making use of technology to reduce teacher workload and enable them to spend more time thinking about and improving their practice.